4naama/navigen-go/docs/navigen-spec.md

 Ownership is a time-limited operational state derived from payment.
 There are no user accounts, no login identities, and no persistent owner records.

-B) Public analytics are structurally safe
+B) Dash analytics are owner-gated

+Dash analytics are an owner capability and are not visible for unowned locations.

+When an LPM is unowned:
+• Dash access is blocked.
+• No real analytics are exposed (no partial metrics, no masked summaries).

-When an LPM is unowned, analytics may be public.
+When an LPM is owned:
-Public analytics include counts and trends only.
-They never expose ratios, diagnostics, QA signals, or performance efficiency.
+• Dash access is exclusive to the Owner (requires valid owner session).
+• Merchant-facing Dash remains counts-only and merchant-safe.

+Example Dash is permitted only for NaviGen-designated Example Locations.

 C) Owner analytics are exclusive
 When an LPM is owned, analytics become exclusive to the Owner.